damodararji/NFA_2_DFA_HW5/README.md

 # NFA_2_DFA_HW5
-Script file can be executed in pycharm input and output are provided as well.
+Script file can be executed in pycharm placing the input.jason in the same directory and an output.json will be generated.